jwzhanggy/tinyBIG/docs/guides/quick_start.md

 The above results indicate that {{our}} with a 3-layer architecture will achieve a decent testing accuracy score of `0.9749`, also it only uses `9330` learnable parameters, much less than that of MLP and KAN with similar architectures.

+## What is the Next?

+After finishing this quickstart tutorial, you may also check the [Tutorials tab](../tutorials/index.md) and the [Examples tab](../examples/index.md) of this website for more in-depth tutorial articles and code examples developed based on the `tinybig` library.